IvanVigor/Balanced_Graph_Partitioning/README.md

 ## Libraries installation Windows

-The code was tested with python 3.5 with these additional libraries:
+The code was tested on python 3.5 with these additional libraries:
 - numpy
 - networkx
 - python-igraph